 In light of the current state of the legal market, it’s more important than ever to invest in marketing efforts for your law firm.
 However, while it can be tempting to try out new marketing strategies, it’s important not to abandon what has been successful in the past.
 If you’re riding high on referrals, don’t drop them for social media.
 If social media has been working out, don’t drop it for another method.
 The idea is to pursue complementary marketing.

 It may be time to measure your marketing strategies too.
 Referrals are easier to calculate.
 People rarely ask for rewards to refer you to someone else.
 Social media and paid marketing are different.
 Here are 3 ways to measure your current paid marketing campaigns.
 The results will help you decide the way forward.

 - ROI:Return on Investment measures how much every cent you spent brought in.
 For example, if you spent $500 on a campaign that brought in $1000, your ROI is $500.

 - Cost Per Lead: Cost per Lead measures the effects of your lead generation.
 If you get 5 clients from 5 leads on a $500 budget, your leads cost $100 each.

 - Conversion Rate: This is measured in percentage.
 It tells you the percentage of visitors to your social sites who became leads or clients.
 A campaign that brought in 1000 visitors from which you got 10 leads has a 1% conversion rate.

 The legal industry is indeed becoming increasingly competitive, but there are proven tactics that’ll help grow your business this 2023 – like the ones aforementioned.

 At Consultwebs, we have a two-decade track record of providing measurable online marketing strategies for law firms.
 If you’ve been looking to secure your digital assets and your digital dollars, you’re in the right place.
-Feel free to schedule a 1-1 with a Senior Marketing Advisor.
+Feel free to schedule a 1-1 with our executive assistant Jessica Hawkins.